sharonnkanng/sharonnkanng/README.md

 - 🤓 A junior (Class of 2024) majoring in Computer Science at Mount Holyoke College.
 - 😄 I am a question asker✨ and self-learner🎯 who use *She/Her/Hers* as pronouns
 - 👩‍💻 I love learning technology because of its power to make things into reality🖼️
-- 🔭 My Interests are Web Development and Data Science
+- 🔭 My Interests are Web Development and Computational Social Science
 - ⚡ Fun fact: I was majoring in International Relations in 🗾 before I started coding (and transfer to 🗽!)
 - 💬 How to reach me...  <a href="https://github.com/breakndream">
     <img alt="GitHub" title="GitHub" height="25" width="25" src="assets/github.svg">